nicnocquee/practical-ios-testing/objc.md

 ### Test asynchronous callback.

-  Scenario: When a button is tapped, the app calls an API to get a list of items.
-We want to test the `didTapFetchItemsButton:` method of `ViewController` class.
-When the method is called, it should call `showItems` method when there is no error.
+Case: When a button is tapped, the app calls an API to get a list of items.

+To Test: We want to test the `didTapFetchItemsButton:` method of `ViewController` class.

+Expectation: When the method is called, it should call `showItems` method when there is no error.
 Otherwise, it should call `showErrorAlert` method.

 Check `ViewController.m` in the sample project. `didTapFetchItemsButton:` is implemented as follows.

   ```objc
   // ViewController.m